 The shared Boston College imaging facility has 712 sq. ft. of space within Higgins Hall, the physics and biology building completed in 2002 on the main campus of BC.
-The facility has five separate spaces for microscopes and office space for the facility manager (Bret Judson), which also houses several workstations for image analysis by facility users.
+The facility has five separate spaces for microscopes and office space for the facility director (Bret Judson), which also houses several workstations for image analysis by facility users.
 Bench space is available for set up of experiments and a fume hood is present within the facility.

 Axioplan 2.
 Zeiss Axioplan 2: The Axioplan 2 imaging is a universal upright microscope which is used for light (transmitted and incident) and fluorescence microscopy.
 Fluorescence illumination is provided by a Lumencor SOLA light engine.
 This light engine is more user and environmentally friendly by eliminating the need for a mercury lamp.
 The microscope is controlled by Micromanager software (operating a cooled ccd black/white Hamamatsu camera) and allows collection of time-lapse images in both DIC and fluorescent channels (DAPI, FITC, TRITC).
 An objective heater ensures tissue culture cell integrity during time-lapse experiments.
 In addition, the microscope is equipped with a digital color camera (SPOT, Insight) enabling collection of stained histology tissue sections.